spitfire55/spitfire55.github.io/_posts/2016-10-03-Material-Design-Color-Resources.md

 for planning simple application interfaces (i.e. Contacts and ToDoist).
 * [Material UI](https://www.materialui.co/colors) - Another great Material Design color palette.
 There is not a preview options like
 Material Palette.
 However, the main attractive feature of this site is that clicking on a color instantly displays its hex value, which enables developers to quickly copy and paste the respective hex value into their app or CSS file.
-Another cool feature is and additional palette called Social Colors, which lists the primary colors of the most popular social media applications.
+Another cool feature is an additional palette called Social Colors, which lists the primary colors of the most popular social media applications.
 <br />
 As I find more resources I believe are useful, I will add them here.
 Happy developing!